-- For migratory species, for example, shorebirds, decreases in the TBX may be a result of declines that have occurred far away from the locations where they have been monitored (e.g. monitoring in Australia may be detecting the impact of decreases in habitat elsewhere in the flyway). - This composite index does not include data for all of Australia's threatened bird species because monitoring programs do not exist for all species, or the data from such programs were not suitable for incorporation in the TBX.
-Also, monitoring data are biased to the eastern states, but marginal for Western Australia and the arid zone.
-There would be scope for increasing the comprehensiveness of representation of threatened bird species, with strategically established targeted monitoring for those threatened species not currently included in the index (see Table 1), thus the index has the capacity to identify strategic monitoring opportunities.
+- For migratory species, for example, shorebirds, decreases in the TBX may be a result of declines that have occurred far away from the locations where they have been monitored (e.g. monitoring in Australia may be detecting the impact of decreases in habitat elsewhere in the flyway). - This composite index includes data for only a small proportion because monitoring programs do not exist for all species, or the data from such programs were not suitable for incorporation in the TBX.
+There would be scope for increasing the comprehensiveness of representation of threatened bird species, with strategically established targeted monitoring for those threatened species not currently included in the index is chosen as a baseline, thus a later reference year (i.e. 1990, 1995, 2000) would be more appropriate.